Balangkas, Valenzuela

 Balangkas is one of the barangays of Valenzuela, Metro Manila, Philippines.
-Balangkas, translated to English means framework.
+Balangkas is a Filipino word meaning "framework".

-Balangkas is also known as the barangay with two fiestas.
+Balangkas is also known as "the barangay with two fiestas".
 Residents celebrate the feast day of San Jose every May 1.
-The fiesta of San Isidro is celebrated every May 15 for residents living in Sitio Bilog.
+The fiesta of San Isidro is celebrated every May 15 by residents living in Sitio Bilog.

 Demographics

 The area is 0.7330 km2 with a population of 10,663 with 1,828 households.